 What to Do After Moving Into a New House?
 Set the Utilities Up

-It’s Best to Set up the Internet Now as Well
+One of the Best Things to Do After You Move is to Set up the Internet Now as Well

 You’ve learned the answer to What to keep with you when moving – moving essentials like toiletries and change of clothes must be with you at all times, so now you can start unpacking them and put them in their new place.
 After that, you can start deciding what will go where and you can figure out your sleeping arrangements.
 Fully assemble the bed – or don’t, it’s up to you.
 You can place the rugs if you have any and arrange the couches, sofas, and chairs.
 If you choose to move IKEA furniture, you’ll probably need some time to figure out how to reassemble it.
 It would be good to have the instructions available somewhere.